Chart Color Schemes

 The level of residential development activity in Koo Wee Rup was found to be higher than 90% of real estate markets across the country

-Koo Wee Rup has recorded approximately 197 residential property approvals per year over the past five financial years, totalling 986 homes.
-In FY26 so far, 64 approvals have been recorded.
-On average, 3.3 people moved to the area for each dwelling built between FY21 and FY25, indicating strong demand outpacing supply, which can put upward pressure on prices and increase competition among buyers.
-The average construction cost of new homes in Koo Wee Rup is $257,000, below the regional average, suggesting more affordable housing options for buyers.
+Koo Wee Rup recorded approximately 197 residential property approvals annually over the past five financial years, totalling 986 homes.
+As of FY26, 82 approvals have been recorded.
+On average, 3.3 people moved to the area per dwelling built between FY21 and FY25, indicating high demand outpacing supply.
+New homes were constructed at an average cost of $257,000, below the regional average, suggesting more affordable housing options.

 Frequently Asked Questions - Development